 The following chart shows the die code associated with characteristic scores.
 It shows which dice are used by players when they are required to perform characteristic checks, as well as the modifiers used in certain situations.

 |Raw Score (%)||Die Code||Modifier|

 Whenever characters interact with their environment in ways that are not directly opposed by another living entity, the DM might have the player roll a characteristic check to see if the attempt succeeds or not.
 For example, if your character wants to walk across a slippery, rain-soaked log to cross a deep ravine, the DM might have you make an agility check.
 To do this, roll percentile dice.
 If the result is equal to or lower than your agility raw score, you succeed.
 Roll higher, and you fall off the log into the ravine below.
-For particularly difficult tests, the DM might assign a penalty to the characteristic, making it lower for purposes of this test only.

 |Weapon Attack||Agility or Strength|

 |Mystic Attack||Intelligence, Charisma, or Wisdom|

-|Stealth||Agility + Wisdom|
+|Stealth||Agility + Intelligence|

-|Social Influence||Charisma + Intelligence|
+|Social Influence||Charisma + Wisdom|